 2017 airline safety and security review

 This review includes important safety or security related occurrences from 2017.
 There are two types of events in this review, numbered events and significant events.
-Numbered events must meet the following criteria include both accidents and deliberate actions such as hijackings, military action, and acts of sabotage, and has to meet the following key criteria:
+Numbered events must meet the following criteria:

 - There is at least one passenger fatality,

 - The flight was open to the general public, and